LeeSoonDer/LeeSoonDer/README.md

 ---

 ## 🚀 About Me
-- 🎯 Passionate about **Data Engineering and AI**
+- 🎯 Passionate about **Data Engineering, AI, and Cloud Computing**
 - 💡 Always eager to learn new technologies and frameworks
+- 📊 Experienced in **ERP Systems, AI Development, and Web Applications**

 ---

 ## 🛠️ Tech Stack & Tools